nltr2/shortNsweetSamples/README.md

 # use case sceanrios like: Send a mail or authenticate with UAA platform.

-# Language used : java, (willtry to include python, node samples whereever possible)
+# Language used : java, (will try to include python, node samples where ever possible)
-# Framwork : For java,most likely spring
+# Framework : For java,most likely spring